 The switch controls traffic between LAN segments.
-Enable Block Intra-VLAN Traffic in the GUI or use the set switch-controller-access-vlan command to allow or prevent traffic between hosts in a LAN segment.
+Enable Block Intra-VLAN Traffic in the GUI or use the set switchcontroller-access-vlan command to allow or prevent traffic between hosts in a LAN segment.

-An RSPAN VLAN interface cannot be a member of a LAN segment group.
+- An RSPAN VLAN interface cannot be a member of a LAN segment group. - IGMP snooping is not supported with LAN segments.